-In my day job, I work as an instructional designer, creating training solutions for companies around the world.
+In my day job, I work as an instructional designer, creating training solutions for companies around the world for years until settling down to design courses for BYU.
 I write when I can make the time, usually in the margins of the day.
 I spent just over two years freelancing full time, which was fun and exciting but ultimately unsustainable.
 See the reference to ‘seven silly kids’ above.

-Finally, I’m Mormon, a gardener and I love and like my family.
+Finally, I’m a lover not a fighter, a gardener, and I love and like my family.
 Before I developed arthritis in my knees, I did insane things like run Ragnars and triathlons.
 Now I’m taking up endurance biking because I can and you can’t stop me.
 I’ve been known to remodel bathrooms and I prefer German chocolate cake, since you’re asking.
 See the reference to my birthday above.
 You can contact me via the Contact tab.